2019 Regional Silage Variety Trials

 An important component of the annual feed supply for Alberta’s cattle producers comes in the form of silage, green feed and swath grazing.
 The selection of annual crop varieties that produce high forage yield and/or nutritional quality can be a significant factor influencing profitability.

-- Davidson Seeds, Degenhardt Farms, Dyck Seed Farm, Kevin Elmy, Fabian Seeds, Lindholm Seed Farm, Mastin Seeds, Solick Seeds, H. Warkentin
+• Alliance Seeds, CANTERRA, Davidson Seeds, Degenhardt Farms, Dyck Seed Farm, Elmy’s Friendly Acres Seed Farm, Fabian Seeds, Lindholm Seed Farm, Mastin Seeds, Proven Seeds, SeCan, Solick Seeds, Luc Tellier, H. Warkentin

-Data submitted in 2018 has been summarized by crop in the following tables Information collected since 2012 has been included in a separate summary below each crop table.
-The information is presented as compared to the control variety (in bold).
-Yield of the test varieties are expressed as wet tons/acre (ie. 65% moisture which is typical of silage production).
-Data sets which did not meet minimum quality standards and variance levels were excluded.
+Data submitted in 2019 was summarized by crop or crop mixture.
+Information collected since 2012 has been included in a separate summary below each table.
+The information is presented as compared to the check variety (in bold).
+Yield of the test varieties/mixtures are expressed as wet tons/acre (ie. 65 per cent moisture which is typical of silage production).
+Data sets which did not meet minimum quality and experimental standards were excluded.

 Test Yield Categories

-The defined range for each Test Yield Category is provided in tons per acre.
-Variety yields are reported as average yields in Low, Medium and High Test Yield Categories.
+Low, Medium and High Test Yield Categories (tons per acre) have been defined for each variety and mix.
 This allows for comparison with the check when growing conditions, management regimes and/or target yields are anticipated to be of low, medium or high productivity.
 Caution is advised when interpreting the data with respect to new varieties that have not been fully tested.
 It should also be noted that the indicated yield levels are those from small plot trials, which can be 15 to 20 per cent higher than yields expected under commercial production.
-As yield is not the only factor that affects net return, other important agronomic and disease resistance characteristics should also be considered.
-The genetic yield potential of a variety can be influenced by various management and environmental factors.
+When considering a variety for use alone or in a mixed silage blend, be sure to consider the disease resistance and other agronomic attributes that may also affect productivity.